zkemail/.github/profile/README.md

 ##  Roadmap

+Our goal is to make the blockchains more accessible via email interfaces, and to make private identity attestations easy and accessible.

+**2023 High Level Plan:** Experiment with anonymous email wallet at a production level, and discover what on-chain tooling to focus on.

 Q2 2023: Release initial ZK email SDKs.
 Release MVP of email wallet at Zuzalu.
 [DONE]

 Q3 2023: Expand our core repos into more robust SDK, interate with developers, continue to user test the email wallet V0, prototype the email wallet V1.
 [DONE]

 Q4 2023: Shipping a V1 zk email wallet on mainnet (with extensions!) on a short-term mainnet demo end to end.
 Test-drive SDK at Zuconnect Hackathon 2023.
 Make ZK regex easier to use.
 [DONE]

+**2024 High Level Plan:** Release and scale production level deployments for account recovery, 2fa, and oauth email login.
+Innovate and expand on easy and scaled email proofs for identity attestations.

 Q1 2024: Release polished, one-click button integrations for applications with email wallets.
 [DONE] Release account recovery SDKs and SDKs for people to make new zk email apps, via writing [code in Solidity to parse email subjects](https://github.com/zkemail/ether-email-auth).
 [DONE]

-Q2 2024: Release 2FA via email modules.
-Publish a specialized wallet recovery plugin as well as a magic.link-style ephemeral key account abstraction login with zkemail solution.
+Q2 2024: Build the [largest DKIM key registry on Earth](https://archive.prove.email) for storing historical DKIM keys.
+[DONE] Release an MVP for 2FA for gnosis safe email signers.
+Publish a specialized wallet recovery plugin, as well as a magic.link-style ephemeral key account abstraction login with zkemail solution.
 Attempt a rewrite for fast client-side proofs via VOLE/Binius/ZKBoo + Nova-based recursive verifications.

-Q3 2024: Do halo2 rewrite and code audit using Axiom's passthrough recursive verifiers.
-This will allow a generic email circuit to live on each chain, where people can swap in and out regexes that can be recursively proven in Nova.
-This will obliviate the need for trusted setups for new zk email proofs, and make audits of future zk email ideas more tighly scoped!
+Q3 2024: Focus on scaling up our production deployments of account recovery, 2fa, and oauth.
+Do halo2 rewrites, and replace the recursive proving code with optimistic ZK with AlignedLayer.
+Focus on shipping many identity attestations via a single email login into Gitcoin Passport and OP Attestation stack.
+If we have extra time, try to upgrade halo2 to use Axiom's passthrough recursive verifiers, to avoid redeploying new proving keys or infra for each new regex.

+Q4 2024: Rewrite all of zk email in Binius?
+Continue to scale production level code?
+Start exploring FHE on top of zk email with cursive.team?

 ## Help out!
 We are an open source project and decentralized protocol.
 If you are interested in giving, support us on [Gitcoin Grants](https://explorer.gitcoin.co/#/round/10/0x9331fde4db7b9d9d1498c09d30149929f24cf9d5/0x9331fde4db7b9d9d1498c09d30149929f24cf9d5-62)!